-Figure 2: ANTs based core processing tools for lung imaging studies.
-Using ANTs core processing tools, our team has developed several lung-specific extensions such as ventilation-based segmentation, lung and lobe estimation, and multi-modality pulmonary template build- ing.
+Figure 2: ANTs based core processing tools for multi-modal lung imaging studies.
+Using ANTs processing tools, our team has developed several lung-specific extensions such as ventilation-based segmentation, lung and lobe estimation, and multi-modality pulmonary template build- ing.
 Although each of these extensions requires significant additional development and tuning, a robust and generic software foundation ensures that these extensions are of high quality and are readily adapted to the pulmonary image domain.

-interactive parameter tuning and an extensive suite of tools for evaluation and visualization of user-processed results.
+interactive tuning of parameters and interrogation of processed results.